Spread0x/isitfit/README.md

 ```

 Note that `isitfit cost analyze` will prompt the user for the number of days on which to perform the analysis.
 By default, it's 90 days.
-To skip the prompt, just use the `--ndays` option, eg `isitfit cost --ndays=90 analyze`.
+To skip the prompt, just use the `--ndays` option, eg `isitfit cost analyze --ndays=90`.

 ### Recommended optimizations